For Beginner Riders

 This week is for students 7 years of age and older.
 Riders should have basic knowledge of tacking and horse handling.
 This week is designed to teach students the basic horse care, heath and nutrition.
 The students will learn how to do leg wraps, take a horse's temperature, pulse and respiration, and identify common injuries and diseases.

-Programs TBD for summer of 2021
+Programs not available for summer of 2021

 This summer we are offering many different weeks of our summer education programs.
 Each one is a different themed week, catering to different levels of riders.
 Each program is five days long, Monday through Friday.
 It starts at 9:30am and concludes at 3:00pm.
 Fridays end at 12pm.
 Each day the students will get to work with the horses at least for two activities.
 The rest of the day is filled with educational activities.